KelliePetersen/OOPwithPHP/README.md

-# PHP and MySQL Web Development
+# OOP with PHP

-These are my small learning projects from the book.
+A collection of small learning projects from the book: **PHP and MySQL Web Development 5th Edition**.